apache/incubator-xtable/website/docs/setup.md

 # Installation

-This page covers the essential steps to setup XTable in your environment.
+This page covers the essential steps to setup Apache XTable (incubating) in your environment.

 ## Pre-requisites
 1. Building the project requires Java 11 and Maven to be setup and configured using PATH or environment variables.